-- Activation of the TRPV1 (vanilloid) receptor which controls inflammation and sensitivity to pain 1
+- Activation of the TRPV1 (vanilloid) receptor which is involved in perception of inflammatory pain 1

-- Blockade of the GPR55 receptor (considered by many scientists to be the third cannabinoid receptor), which controls nociception – the response of the nervous system to potentially harmful stimuli that manifests as pain 2
+- Blockade of the GPR55 receptor (considered by many scientists to be the third cannabinoid receptor), which is also involved in pain perception 2

 - Activation of the serotonin 5-HT1A receptor, which plays a role in regulating stress, mood, and anxiety 3